ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 Dataframes have key features of RDDs beside TypeSafety.
 But, they offer more interesting features :
 - Column Organization: as I said, Dataframes are distributed collection of data organized into named columns.
 It is conceptually equivalent to a table in a relational database
 - Handles Heterogeneous data: Dataframes comes with an API that allows us to process structured and unstructured data
-- Optimization: Dataframes have metadata which allows makes them compatible with optimization frameworks like Tungsten and Catalyst
+- Optimization: Dataframes have metadata which makes them compatible with optimization frameworks like Tungsten and Catalyst

 ### Limitations